 Germany is Luxembourg’s main economic partner and accounts for approximately 26% of total foreign trade.
 Also when it comes to services, which in terms of value is more than five times that of Luxembourg's foreign trade, Germany ranks first with a share of 18%.

-Luxembourg has the EU’s highest level of GDP per capita (95,929 euros, estimate for 2019).
+Luxembourg has the EU’s highest level of GDP per capita ( 118,583 USD).
 This also includes transactions by foreign commuters.
-Economic growth stood at 2.8% in 2019; a 4% drop in GDP is forecast for 2020 due to COVID-19.

 Germany and Luxembourg maintain wide-ranging cultural relations.
 A bilateral cultural agreement has been in place since 1980.